dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/drawingitem.md

 | [getAllNotes()](drawingitem.md#getallnotes)     | Returns all `Notes` on the `DrawingItem`.                                                                  |
 | [clearNotes()](drawingitem.md#clearnotes)       | Deletes all `Notes` on the `DrawingItem`.                                                                  |

+---

-Child classes based on `DrawingItem`
+Child classes based on `DrawingItem`:

 ## Class LineDrawingItem